honoruru/stock-analysis/README.md

 ### Advantages (Pros) of Refactoring the Original VBA Script
 The compelling advantage of refactoring code is the multifold increase in performance.
 In our process, performance improved by almost a factor of a hundred.

 Another advantage is that refactoring exploits existing code.
-That code provides a baseline in performance where one can measure whether improvement was worthwhile.
+Why re-invent the wheel?
+That code also provides a baseline in performance where one can measure whether improvement was worthwhile.

 ### Disadvantages (Cons) of Refactoring the Original VBA Script
 The disadvantage of starting with existing code is one is locked into a previously defined approach.
 Refactoring essentially is an attempt to revise the previous code, whether it be the analysis or formatting, in a more efficient way.
 There could, in fact, be a more ingenious approach to the coding than the existing code.
 But then that would mean starting from scratch.